Compare the best rates from 43 car insurance companies in Pennsylvania.

 |Mutual Benefit Group||Not Rated||Excellent|

-The legal auto insurance minimum in Pennsylvania is $15,000 Bodily Injury per person, $30,000 Bodily Injury per accident, and $5,000 Property Damage per accident.
+The legal liability insurance minimum in Pennsylvania is $15,000 bodily injury per person, $30,000 bodily injury per accident, and $5,000 property damage coverage per accident.

 |Location||Liability-Only||Comprehensive — $1,000 Deductible||Comprehensive — $500 Deductible|

 In Pennsylvania, state minimum insurance requirements are as follows: